The reason peculiar velocities grow faster in general relativity than in Newtonian gravity: Discussion

+Observationally, the time evolution of the peculiar velocities can be mapped into a redshift evolution at low $z$, enabling a comparison between our theoretical predictions and the standard Newtonian expectation using peculiar-velocity surveys such as CosmicFlows-4.
+However, peculiar-velocity measurements are subject to a well-known degeneracy between the assumed background cosmology and local kinematic contributions.
+This degeneracy can be partially mitigated through independent distance indicators, such as Type Ia supernovae or Tully-Fisher relations, which provide redshift-independent distance estimates.
+Nevertheless, the use of such indicators introduces additional uncertainties that grow with redshift, thereby impacting the reconstruction of the peculiar-velocity field and limiting the robustness of the physical inferences.
+A detailed implementation of unbiased and statistically robust estimators — such as the minimum-variance reconstruction techniques applied to CosmicFlows-4~\cite {Wetal,WF} — is beyond the scope of the present work and will be addressed in future studies.

-In summary, general relativity can provide a simple and physically motivated theoretical solution to the ongoing bulk-flow puzzle, by just taking into account the (purely general relativistic) gravitational contribution of the peculiar flux.
-This can in turn relax the current (purely Newtonian) peculiar-velocity expectations of the $\Lambda$CDM model and, in so doing, allow the latter to naturally accommodate bulk flows faster and deeper than anticipated, like those reported in~\cite{WFH}-\cite{WHD} for example.
-Then, the perceived discrepancy between the current cosmological model and the aforementioned bulk-flow reports may not reflect a generic problem in the $\Lambda$CDM paradigm, but instead it may indicate the use of the inappropriate gravitational theory in our studies of cosmological peculiar flows.\\
+In summary, general relativity can provide a simple and physically motivated theoretical solution to the ongoing bulk-flow puzzle by simply taking into account the (purely general relativistic) gravitational contribution of the peculiar flux.
+This can in turn relax the current (purely Newtonian) peculiar-velocity expectations of the $\Lambda$CDM model and, in so doing, allow the latter to naturally accommodate bulk flows faster and deeper than anticipated, such as those reported in~\cite{WFH}-\cite{WHD}.
+The perceived discrepancy between the current cosmological model and the above bulk-flow reports thus may not reflect a generic problem in the $\Lambda$CDM paradigm, but instead indicate the use of an inappropriate gravitational theory in our studies of cosmological peculiar flows.\\

 \textbf{Acknowledgements:} CGT acknowledges support from the Hellenic Foundation for Research and Innovation (H.F.R.I.), under the ``First Call for H.F.R.I.
 Research Projects to support Faculty members and Researchers and the procurement of high-cost research equipment Grant'' (Project Number: 789).